-Memory Segment Address space provided by the Memory Management and EEPROM.
+Memory Segment

-Unit according to the configuration in the MMU Segment Table.
+Address space provided by the Memory Management Unit according to the configuration in the MMU Segment Table.
 A memory segment defines a memory area, are accessible for code running in User Mode.
-Memory segments may address RAM, ROM with ISO/IEC 14443 A.
+Memory segments may address RAM, ROM and EEPROM.